 Sam has a 401k retirement plan through his work place.
 He decides with his budget he can afford to put away $450 a month to use towards retirement.
-He knows the maximum contribution he can make in 2014 is $17,500, but he is fine with settling for $5,400 for the year.
+He knows the maximum contribution he can make in 2020 and 2021 is $19,500, but he is fine with settling for $5,400 for the year.
 Once he has more breathing room, he plans on putting more money away for retirement.

 After all of his obligations are paid, Sam can finally allocate the rest of his money for whatever he wishes.
 There is no sense in living life if you cannot have fun with friends, family, and coworkers.

 Sam likes to go out a couple of days of the week, and on the weekends.
 He also likes to shop, and explore restaurants around town.
 He figured out that he has $334 a month to use on these types of expenses.

 Don’t forget the holidays

 After saving for his trip to Canada, Sam decides to create a holiday budget, socking away about $1,000, or $250 for four months.